AlenaGM/ho-ho-ton/README.md

 _New Year hackathon with [ITGirlSchool]._

-In team of 2 ⛄⛄ in 2-hours time we "decorated" [original site] for New Year.
+In a team of two ⛄⛄ we "decorated" [original site] for New Year within a 2-hour time frame.

-The list of tasks was quite long: add a new-year banner🎄, decorate a drop cap 🎅, add music 🎵 add falling snow animation ❄️...
+The list of tasks was quite extensive: adding a New Year banner 🎄, decorating a drop cap 🎅, adding music 🎵, and incorporating a falling snow animation ❄️...

 <img width="50%" alt="HomePage" src="../main/screenshots/photo_2022-01-08_13-05-04.jpg">

-Great experience!
-A lot of positive emotions!
-And the best 🥳[team-mate]🥳 ever!
+It was a fantastic experience filled with positivity and great emotions!
+Additionally, I had the best 🥳[team-mate]🥳 ever!

-First place as a bonus 🥇:
+As a bonus, we secured the first place 🥇:

 <img width="30%" alt="HomePage" src="../main/screenshots/photo_2022-09-15_11-11-59.jpg">